D-L-M/mem-db/README.md

 If required, criteria can be nested many levels deep.

+## Removing Documents

+To remove an individual document, make a HTTP `DELETE` request to `http://localhost:9999/{id}`, where `{id}` is the unique identifier of the document to remove.

+To remove multiple documents, make a HTTP `DELETE` request to `http://localhost:9999/_search` with a JSON body describing the search criteria, as per the 'Searching' section.

 ## Viewing Index Statistics

 To view index statistics, make a HTTP `GET` request to `http://localhost:9999/_stats`.